Dynasty Tour

 The Dynasty Tour was a concert tour by the rock band Kiss.
+It was also the final tour with original member Peter Criss until the Alive/Worldwide Tour in 1996.

 Background

 The Dynasty Tour, also known as "The Return of Kiss", was the first tour to feature the famous flying stunt by Gene Simmons.
 This was also the first tour to feature Ace Frehley's "lighted guitar" and his rocket-shooting guitar, where after his smoke-spewing guitar solo, the still-smoking guitar would float up.
 As it was floating upward, he would appear with another guitar, aim the neck at the floating guitar, shoot the rockets, and blow it up.
 John Elder Robison, who served as a technician for the band during the late 1970's, documented the lengths he went to create the elaborate effects for the tour.
 A trick was designed for Paul Stanley that involved his putting on a headset and shooting a laser out of his left eye to mock the effect seen in Kiss Meets the Phantom of the Park the year before.
-After several runthroughs, both Stanley and manager Bill Aucoin nixed the idea, citing the danger involved.
+After several runthroughs, both Stanley and manager Bill Aucoin canceled the idea, citing the danger involved.

 The tour, dubbed "The Return Of Kiss", also saw a decline in audience.
 Additional dates at the Pontiac Silverdome were cancelled.
 Reviews and recordings have confirmed the tour was also of poor musical quality.
 This was the last tour with Peter Criss on drums until 1996.
 He would later admit he would intentionally stop playing during shows just to upset the rest of the band.

-This tour is also famous for being the only tour to feature songs from all four members’ solo albums.
+This is the only tour to feature songs from all four members' solo albums.
 Simmons performed "Radioactive", Criss performed "Tossin' and Turnin'", Frehley performed "New York Groove", and Stanley performed "Move On".
-Simmons' and Criss' songs were replaced with more familiar songs early in the tour.
-Criss' song "Dirty Livin" was reportedly rehearsed, but never performed.
+Simmons' and Criss's songs were replaced with more familiar songs early in the tour.
+Criss's song "Dirty Livin" was reportedly rehearsed, but never performed.

 Frehley stated in various interviews that Kiss was becoming a youth-oriented band.
 It was because kids were showing up dressed in costume and make-up for their shows along with their parents.

 In the tour program for the band's final tour, Stanley reflected on the tour: